GIScience/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_ex4_.md

 ::::

+## Exercise A: Exploaration & basic visualization of Sketch Map Tool outputs in QGIS

-:::{dropdown} ## Exercise A: Exploaration & basic visualization of Sketch Map Tool outputs in QGIS
+:::{dropdown} Exercise A: Exploaration & basic visualization of Sketch Map Tool outputs in QGIS
 :open:

 ## Exercise A: Exploaration & basic visualization of Sketch Map Tool outputs in QGIS